xmlfile1025/civyoahtl.github.io/docs/government/council-acts/intro.md

 Amendments are hidden by spoiler text by default to avoid confusion.
 Additionally, Acts (or parts of Acts) which have been repealed or superceded are crossed out.

-Below, Acts of the Council are sperated into the Era of which they were passed.
+Below, Acts of the Council are sperated into the era of which they were passed.

 ## Council Eras: